Your Cervical Mucus Is Beautiful

-The makeup and physical properties of cervical mucus change throughout the menstrual cycle.
-Before ovulation the body produces higher levels of the estrogen hormone estradiol, increasing the production of certain types of mucins and changing water composition, Vigil explains.
+The makeup and physical properties of cervical mucus change with estrogen and progesterone hormone levels.
+Before ovulation or while taking certain hormone medications, higher levels of the estrogen hormone estradiol in the body increases the production of various types of mucins and changes water composition, Vigil explains.

 You can see the difference in consistency with your eyes, says Ribbeck.
 But the changes in ovulatory cervical mucus are even more apparent in a fern test.

 When air-dried on a slide, and viewed through a microscope, the spaghetti strand-like mucins and other molecules aggregate into branching, fern leaf structures.
 The results of the fern test help doctors to confirm ovulation and also reveal lattices and trellises of complex beauty.

 “You will get some lines, little stars as well, but the most predominant shape you are going to get is the ferning shape,” Vigil says.
 “So, before you ovulate you’ll get this beautiful ferning, and when ovulation has already occurred you will not find the ferning.”

 These patterns will also appear in mucus if you are taking medication high in estradiol, she adds.
 It is a sign of healthy mucus, Pilar says.

 “It’s important for people to know that cervical mucus is an important biomarker of ovulation, which is a good indication of health,” Vigil says.